kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-42-expose-workloads-multiple-namespaces.md

----
-title: Expose workloads in multiple Namespaces with a single APIRule definition
+# Expose workloads in multiple Namespaces with a single APIRule definition
----

-This tutorial shows how to expose Service endpoints in multiple Namespaces using API Gateway Controller.
+This tutorial shows how to expose Service endpoints in multiple Namespaces using APIGateway Controller.

    > **CAUTION:** Exposing a workload to the outside world causes a potential security vulnerability, so tread carefully.
 In a production environment, secure the workload you expose with [OAuth2](../01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md) or [JWT](../01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md).